sebastienduche/GPXManager/README.md

 The application uses some code from geoCalc: https://github.com/grumlimited/geocalc/blob/master/src/test/java/com/grum/geocalc

 Running MyGPXManagerLauncher.jar is enough to run the program.
 By using this jar, the program will be updated automatically.

+Supported languages:

+- English
+- Nederlands
+- Français